Revocable Trusts: An Alternative Route

 As with a will, a revocable living trust is not a “one-size-fits-all” estate planning vehicle, but it is an increasingly common method of estate planning with many advantages.
 It’s best to contact an estate planning professional to discover what type of estate plan would work best for your estate.

 Terri R. Stallard is a Member of McBrayer law.
 Ms. Stallard concentrates her practice in the areas of estate planning and estate administration, and charitable planning.
 She can be reached at firstname.lastname@example.org or (859) 231-8780, ext.
 1258.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.